ahockersten/Timed-Vibration/README.md

 Bug fixes
 ---------
 - In "Competition mode", two timers happening at the same time will produce sporadic vibration results.
 Need to ignore one of them when both are happening.
 - It should not be possible to have "Practice mode" active at the same time as "Competition mode".
+- Second timer is reset when pressing "Start counting" in "Practice mode" (and probably the first one too)

 Future improvements
 -------------------
 - Add a proper icon
 - Add a sound that plays when you are close to a set goal in "Competition mode"
 - Make the UI prettier
 - The "tap me" button should be a pretty icon instead of a button